Tiago-Amarante/games-analyse-project/README.md

 # Games-analysis-project

-The project was developed in t following order of Files:
+The project was developed in the following order of Files:

 * API_request_hall_of_fame.ipynb - Get data from Open Critic API